edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 Moderation request
 ^^^^^^^^^^^^^^^^^^

-For every request to OpenAI in this handler, we will write basic fetch requests.
-We can't use the ``openai`` package (the one we used in our embedding generation script), because it uses `Axios
-<https://www.npmjs.com/package/axios>`_ to make requests, and Axios is not
-supported in the Edge runtime.

-We could use `openai-edge <https://www.npmjs.com/package/openai-edge>`_ instead, which works perfectly on the Edge runtime and would leave us with a little less code, but it is also useful to understand how to implement things *without* using additional libraries.
-Feel free to install ``openai-edge``, and replace our fetch calls if you prefer.

 Let's write our moderation request function: ``moderateQuery``.
 We will use the ``https://api.openai.com/v1/moderations`` endpoint.
 Read about it in the `OpenAI moderation quickstart